-1) Schedule the system down using the procedure discussed in "Stopping Tenex."

-2) At the appointed time, the system will halt; then unprotect NVIO/AltIO with 3301P.

-3) Boot MicroExec with the NVIO/AltIO "B" command.

-4) Run "Test.Memory.Slow" as discussed below.
-You want to get output on paper; on Maxc1, the console terminal has paper output, so nothing special is required; on Maxc2, you should issue the "Diablo Printer On" command to AltIO before starting the test.

-5) Power down the system as discussed in the "Power Down" section.
-On Maxc2, it is possible to power-off only the memory (so you don't have to turn off the disks).

-6) Pull the cards affected by bad chips and mark the bad ic's with a magic marker; interpret the output of "Test.Memory.Slow" as discussed below.
-Record the serial numbers of the boards pulled from each position and attempt to restore the cards to their original positions after repair.

-7) Replace the bad 1103 ic's or, if that isn't possible, use the spare memory cards in the rack above the Maxc2 Alto.
-(Refer to Appendix A for diagrams showing memory board and chip locations.)

-8) Restore the repaired cards to their original positions (if using a spare card, mark the bad card with the complete failure information using a piece of paper and scotch tape).
+- 1) Schedule the system down using the procedure discussed in "Stopping Tenex." - 2) At the appointed time, the system will halt; then unprotect AltIO with 3301P. - 3) Boot MicroExec with the AltIO "B" command. - 4) Run "Test.Memory.Slow" as discussed below.
+You want to get output on paper; you should issue the "Diablo Printer On" command to AltIO before starting the test. - 5) Power down the system as discussed in the "Power Down" section.
+It is possible to power-off only the memory (so you don't have to turn off the disks). - 6) Pull the cards affected by bad chips and mark the bad ic's with a magic marker; interpret the output of "Test.Memory.Slow" as discussed below.
+Record the serial numbers of the boards pulled from each position and attempt to restore the cards to their original positions after repair. - 7) Replace the bad 1103 ic's or, if that isn't possible, use the spare memory cards in the rack above the Maxc2 Alto.
+(Refer to Appendix A for diagrams showing memory board and chip locations.) - 8) Restore the repaired cards to their original positions (if using a spare card, mark the bad card with the complete failure information using a piece of paper and scotch tape).

-9) Power up the system as discussed in the "Power Up" section.

-10) Reload the microcode and restart AltIO/NVIO and MicroExec using "Midas MExecGo," as discussed in the "Loading the PDP-10 Emulator" section; repeat Test.Memory.Slow to see if the repairs have been successful.

-11) If everything is ok, restart Tenex.
+- 9) Power up the system as discussed in the "Power Up" section. - 10) Reload the microcode and restart AltIO and MicroExec using "Midas MExecGo," as discussed in the "Loading the PDP-10 Emulator" section; repeat Test.Memory.Slow to see if the repairs have been successful. - 11) If everything is ok, restart Tenex.